knobs-dials/mediawiki-anchor-checker/README.md

 # TODO:
-- include checks of redirects, in a sensibly-reported way
+- include checks of redirects, in a sensibly-reported way.
+Including broken redirects.
 - follow mediawiki behaviour more directly, e.g. the fact that in practice allows to have spaces in the anchor even though they argably should be underscores
 - add command line parameters